-The Service provides evidence based information for every medicine available in the UK and has risk assessed this in terms of safety during breastfeeding.
-This information is available on this SPS website by searching for the relevant drug name and clicking on the ‘Lactation Safety Information’ button (see below for a User Guide).
+The Service provides evidence based information for almost every medicine available in the UK and has risk assessed this in terms of safety during breastfeeding.
+This information is available by searching for the relevant drug name and clicking on the ‘Lactation Safety Information’ button (see below for a User Guide).
 Definitions used to risk assess the medicines can be accessed here.

 In addition a number of evidence summaries (Q & As) are also available; the full list can be accessed here.

 Guidance regarding the general principles of medicine use during breastfeeding can be accessed here.

 An enquiry answering service is also provided to all UK healthcare professionals, to advise on an individual’s situation as to the suitability of breastfeeding whilst taking medicines.
-This can include complex patients, such as mothers on multiple medicines, or infants who are unwell.
+This can include complex patients, such as mothers on multiple medicines, or infants who are unwell or premature.

 The types of enquiry answered include: